richie-south/marked/README.md

 # tiny-marked

-A tiny markdown subset parser
+A tiny markdown subset parser that is ≈ 1kb in size

 **Can handle:**